robertomanfreda/sproxy/README.md

 ---
 ###### Sproxy and docker
-Project Sproxy is strictly connected to docker in order to retrace the java WORA (Write Once Run Aniwhere) concept with extreme simplicity and portability.
+Project Sproxy is strictly connected to docker in order to retrace the java WORA (Write Once Run Anywhere) concept with extreme simplicity and portability.
 So if you want to run it out of the docker context (it's possible too) you are free to do it but you'll not find any useful information about configuration or other stuff here.